russellf9/repository-directory/README.md

 ### Projects

-[Person Presenter](https://github.com/russellf9/person-presenter) - I'm working on a small Angular 9 project to diversify my "Skills Portfolio" and ascertain how transferrable my React and AngularJS skills are to the latest Angular.
+[Person Presenter](https://github.com/russellf9/person-presenter) - I was working on a small Angular 9 project to diversify my "Skills Portfolio" and ascertain how transferrable my React and AngularJS skills are to the latest Angular.

 ### Games
 * [f9-matching-squares](https://github.com/russellf9/f9-matching-squares)